AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-point-to-site-classic-azure-portal.md

 ## <a name="vnetvpn"></a>Section 1 - Create a virtual network and a VPN gateway

 Before beginning, verify that you have an Azure subscription.
-If you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details) or sign up for a [free account](https://azure.microsoft.com/pricing/1rmb-trial).
+If you don't already have an Azure subscription, you can sign up for a [trial account](https://www.azure.cn/pricing/1rmb-trial).
 ### <a name="createvnet"></a>Part 1: Create a virtual network
 If you don't already have a virtual network, create one.
 Screenshots are provided as examples.
 Be sure to replace the values with your own.
 To create a VNet by using the Azure portal preview, use the following steps: